 The more hard plastic toys and working technology we collect, the more recycling reward points we will receive which will mean more books for school.

 We will inform you when the boxes are full.
 They will then be collected and points will be rewarded.
 So please start sending them in as soon as possible.
 Thank you for your support.

 The Eco Council ran a successful Eco Day.
 Building up to the day, all children in the school had been thinking about different Eco Schools Topics.

 Stanage – Healthy Eating

 Dovedale – Litter

 Each class produced posters to highlight what they have found out and how they can make a difference.

 On the day, thanks to a group of parent volunteers, all children in the school took part in outdoor activities.
 The children were busy clearing the pond of leaves, clearing and planting seeds in our vegetable raised beds.
 Tidying our flower and fruit raised beds and the younger children were busy weeding.
 All children planted a sunflower seed for the sunflower competition.
 More information below.

-The final event of the day was the Eco Enterprise Market run by the Eco Council.
+Following our last ECO market which raised money for a new scooter rack, we held an Eco Enterprise Market run by the Eco Council.
 Every child in the school made an item to be sold at the Market.
 The children worked really hard to make some wonderful items to be sold.
 On the day the Eco Council class representatives sold the items.
-The Market was very well attending and the Eco Council were delighted to make £353.58.
-The money raised is going towards a scooter rack to encourage more children to walk/scoot/bike to school.
+The Market was well attended and the Eco Council were delighted to make £205.50.
+The money raised is going towards a a new set of raised beds to enable us to grow more herbs and vegetables.
 Well done to everyone involved.
 A fantastic amount raised.